ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 ![Copy data tool configuration](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/CopyDataTool2.png?raw=true)

-3. __SAP ABAP tables stored as parquet files on Azure Data Lake (ADL) Gen 2__
+4. __SAP ABAP tables stored as parquet files on Azure Data Lake (ADL) Gen 2__

-After executing the Copy Data Pipeline, the SFLIGHT model related tables are stored in the compressed parquet file format in an Azure Data Lake Gen2(ADLS Gen2) folder and are ready for consumption by different consumers like Azure Synapse Pipelines , for further transformations, for direct SQL-queries via Azure Synapse Serverless Pools or Spark Dataframes like in this scenario.
+After executing the Copy Data Pipeline, the SFLIGHT model related tables are stored in the compressed parquet file format in an Azure Data Lake Gen2(ADLS Gen2) folder and are ready for consumption by different consumers.
+Typical consumers would be Azure Synapse Pipelines, for further transformations, for direct SQL-queries via Azure Synapse Serverless Pools or Spark Dataframes like in this scenario.

 Not (yet) covered in the current scenarios and documentation is the potential integration with the [Microsoft Common Data Model](https://github.com/Microsoft/CDM) (CDM).

-CDM would allow to maintain the business terms and schema for typical SAP model specific tables and columns like BSEG, VBAP as semantic extension to the raw data(column names) exported in the parquet file.
+CDM would allow to maintain the business terms and schema for typical SAP model specific tables and columns like BSEG, VBAP as metadata in addition to the raw data(column names) exported in the parquet file.

 In addition it would be possible to maintain the relationships between extracted SAP tables.
 This will allow tools like [Azure Data Factory ](https://docs.microsoft.com/en-us/azure/data-factory/format-common-data-model) or Microsoft PowerBI to read the CDM manifest file and consume the maintained metadata information as described [here](https://powerbi.microsoft.com/en-us/blog/whats-new-in-dataflows-april-2021/).